deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 None of the small congregation at that morning's nondenominational mass had apparently minded.
 In fact, the sermon had stressed Matthew 6:5 and its implications for a Christian abroad in a predominantly secular galaxy.
 Not that you should keep your faith to yourself, as such, so much as that your faith was *yours*, your own little candle to carry.
 Giving you light and warmth, but also representing a burden of care, not to let it die and not to burn down your relationships with.

-That…*relaxed* approach didn't exactly gel with what Ava had learned in Sunday school.
+That...*relaxed* approach didn't exactly gel with what Ava had learned in Sunday school.
 The ideas of Hell and Salvation had always scared her, while, insofar as Christianity as it was practiced in Folctha could be called a "sect", their sect's focus on personal fulfillment in this life through a loving relationship with God, rather than expectation of reward or a stay of punishment in the next through a regime of worship, spoke to her.

 The consensus at discussion over coffee that had followed had broadly been that in fact a Christian on Cimbrean was free to have a much more personal relationship with God precisely for those reasons.
 Most of them confessed to feeling more spiritually fulfilled than they ever had on Earth.
 A few expressed doubts about "reinventing" Christianity, but even those voices were simply voices of caution, rather than rejection.